Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: State-of-the-Art Maritime Communications

 \section{State-of-the-Art Maritime Communications}

 Maritime communications began at the turn of the 20th century, pioneered by Marconi's work on long-distance radio transmissions.
 In 1897, Marconi established a 6-km communication link across the Bristol Channel, which is the first wireless communication over open sea.
-In 1899, he realized the transmission across the English channel, from Wimereux, France to Dover, England, about 50 km away.
+In 1899, he initiated the transmission across the English channel, from Wimereux, France to Dover, England, approximately 50 km away.
 In the same year, Marconi and his assistants installed wireless equipment on the Saint Paul, a trans-Atlantic passenger liner, and successfully received telegrams from the coast station 122 km away.
-In 1901, Marconi achieved trans-Atlantic communications with a transmission distance of over 3000 km, using a 20 kW high-power transmitter and a 150-meter-high receiving antenna \cite{p1051}--\cite{p1053}.
-Marconi's experiments aroused great interest in the shipping industry of Europe and North America.
-From then on, many countries began to install coast stations and ship-borne radio stations, including many small stations, and a few large stations equipped with high-power transmitters and high-sensitivity receivers.
-Narrowband communication services were provided, such as telegraph, telephone, fax and data transmissions via intermediate frequency (MF), high frequency (HF), very high frequency (VHF), ultra high frequency (UHF) bands \cite{p1019}--\cite{p6013}.
+In 1901, Marconi achieved trans-Atlantic communications with a transmission distance of over 3000 km, using a 20 kW high-power transmitter and a receiving antenna with a height of 150 metres \cite{p1051}--\cite{p1053}.
+Marconi's experiments aroused great interest from the shipping industry in Europe and North America.
+From then on, many countries began to install coast stations and ship-borne radio stations.
+Narrowband communication services such as telegraph, telephone and fax were provided using data transmissions via intermediate frequency (MF, 0.3--3 MHz), high frequency (HF, 3--30 MHz), very high frequency (VHF, 30--300 MHz), and ultra high frequency (UHF, 0.3--3 GHz) bands.
+Among them, VHF is mostly used for radio and television broadcast.
+It is also a licensed band for aviation and navigation, which is important for the safe navigation of ships within 25 nautical miles along the coast.
+VHF terminals have been widely used on merchant ships, fishing boats, official ships, yachts, and lifeboats.
+It is the most popular communication equipment for marine vessels \cite{p1019}--\cite{p6013}.